AI and Sustainability @ Slush

-At the end of November 2023, ST Engineering Ventures (London) made an inaugural trip to the Slush Startup and Technology Conference, which is Europe’s largest and one of the world’s top 5 startup conferences organised yearly in Helsinki, Finland.
+At the end of November 2023, the ST Engineering Ventures team based in London made an inaugural trip to the Slush Startup and Technology Conference, which is Europe’s largest and one of the world’s top 5 startup conferences organised yearly in Helsinki, Finland.
 Slush originated from Aalto University — it is said that some students went to their dean’s office and asked for money to run an event.
 They were given some funds, and the rest is history.
 Today, the event has grown to feature startups from all over Europe and even Asia (we saw representation from Kazakhstan, Japan, Korea, and India).
 It continues to be run by student volunteers, which has given the event a decidedly “hip vibe”.
 Event organisers have also taken great pains to ensure sustainability.
 All food and drinks are vegan (coffee is made with oat milk!), all utensils are recyclable, and recycling bins are everywhere with volunteers standing by to tell you how to dispose of your waste.

 The event has a heavy focus on networking — a matchmaking tool, side events, and booth designs focused on allowing people to interact.
 This is as opposed to other events that are focused on conferences or ‘exhibit-style’ booths.
 The event space has a meeting area with almost 300 tables purely for people to schedule 30-minute meetings, an area designated for meet-ups where attendees can then find somewhere else to chat, and multiple working areas scattered all over.
 This means our trip was heavily dominated by scheduled meetings.
 Over the 2 days of the event, we had over 15 meetings, largely with venture capitals (VCs), incubators, and accelerators.